 Within the RCD, the Standard that applies to seacocks and through-hull fittings is ISO 9093-1.
 This Standard states that materials used “shall be corrosion-resistant or shall have protection against corrosion”.
 It also says that the “material used for the fitting which, within a service life of five years, does not display any defect that will impair tightness, strength or function”.

-Figure 2 shows the spigot after having been removed from the elbow joint and the reinforced hose.
+Figure 2 shows the hose-tail after having been removed from the elbow joint and the reinforced hose.

 It is usually easy enough to see what grade of brass or bronze the attached valve is made from.
 DZR brass valves will have the text ‘CR’ embossed on the main unit, or may have CW602N or CZ132 embossed or engraved on the side.
 DZR valves are acceptable, but Tonval is certainly not good for skin fittings & valves located near to or below the waterline.
 Tonval fittings will have CW617N or CZ122 embossed on the valves.
 If you have any valves on your craft that are made from Tonval, consider replacing them as soon as practicable.